25+ Of the Best Fair Trade Shoes Brands

 • Sustainability: While leather doesn’t usually come to mind when one thinks of sustainability, Mamahuhu uses leather that’s a by-product of Colombia’s large beef industry.
 The leather is also tanned in an eco-friendly way, and it’s eco-certified.

-Why is Fair Trade important?
+Why is fair trade important?

 When it comes to finding fair trade products, including sustainable clothing brandsvegan clothing brands, and vegan sneakers, the number of shopping options are significantly increasing.
+Brands that support fair trade policies commit to the following:

 • Paying workers a living wage at every stage of their supply chain.
 There is a difference between “fair wage” and “living wage”.
 Fair wage is subjective based on one person’s opinion.
 A living wage is objective, based on factors such as the cost of housing and food in a specific area.